rjspencer/docs/theming.md

 # Home
 Hello there!
 You are about to embark on an epic journey through StageBloc's Theming Engine documentation.
 It may sound scary, but you won't have any issues if you have a basic understanding of HTML, CSS, and/or JavaScript.

+These docs aim to make using the Theming Engine super simple.
+Do note that if there is every something you'd like exposed in the Theming Engine that doesn't already appear to be available, feel free to contact us asking if we'd be able to add it for you.

 ### General Information
 In general, a theme consists of defining the pages that make sense for your website and filling them with data.
 Each `{page}` represents a separate URL on the site.
 The data within each `{page}` is built using any combination of `{module}`s and `{block}`s.